Everything else could be going well in your fish tank until the nitrate levels shoot up, after which things take a nosedive.

 Finding such a small pump can be a bit of a challenge but a small Hydrofarm one should do the job.

 You can also put some decorations near the intake in your display tank to additionally reduce the flow rate if needed.

-Note #2: The establishment of de-nitrifiers takes up to 6 months in the aquarium, so this is not a good method for the impatient or people who are not in fish keeping for the long run.
+Note #2: The establishment of de-nitrifiers takes up to 6 months, so this is not a good method for the impatient or people who are not in the hobby for the long run.

 5. Reduce feeding to once every other day.

-A common cause for nitrate levels that are alarmingly high in a fish tank is overfeeding.
+A common cause for nitrate levels that are alarmingly high is overfeeding your fish.

-Some well-meaning but misguided fish-keepers tend to feed their aquatic pets more than twice a day.
+Some well-meaning but misguided aquarists tend to feed their aquatic pets more than twice a day.